MikkelSchubert/adapterremoval/docs/manpage.rst

 .. option:: --gzip

 	If set, all FASTQ files written by AdapterRemoval will be gzip compressed using the compression level specified using ``--gzip-level``.
-If ``--basename`` is used then the ".gz" extension added to files for which no filename was specified.
+If ``--out-prefix`` is used then the ".gz" extension added to files for which no filename was specified.
 Gzip compression may also be enabled by manually specifying a ".gz" extension for a output files.
 Defaults to off.

 .. option:: --gzip-level level